sarietta/theoputer-blog/content/posts/irq-mistake.md

 | 1   | 1   | ↑   | 0 | 1   | No Change | No Change |
 | 1   | 1   | ↑   | 1 | 1   | 1         | 0         |
 | 1   | 1   | 0   | X | X   | No Change | No Change |

+## Spoiler Alert (Update)

+Well it turns out the issue with the IRQ board was **much** deeper than what's written about above.
+The issues detailed above are still valid, but they don't appear to the be the root cause of the issues.
+The real cause seems to be in the instability of the *clocking* signal!
+Oh boy.
+Better rush over to the analysis of [Transmission Line Reflections]({{< iref "transmission-line-reflections.md" >}}) to learn about that proverbial enchilada.